AEU ACT Branch CIT teaching staff log of claims, August 2025 #

 | Claim description | Outcome | Details |

 | The working conditions of staff at the Yurauna Centre are unique amongst employees at CIT and require special employment conditions that reflect the nature of their work.
 Amend the agreement to recognise these unique conditions. | 24.9.25 – Members from the Yurauna Centre described the unique workload, cultural load, and psychosocial pressures faced by Yurauna Centre staff, emphasizing the lack of recognition and compensation for cultural work, community obligations, and training delivery.
-The discussion highlighted the need for clearer proposals addressing cultural load, non-teaching activity, cultural safety, psychosocial safety, and salary sacrifice options. |
+The discussion highlighted the need for clearer proposals addressing cultural load, non-teaching activity, cultural safety, psychosocial safety, and salary sacrifice options.
+5.11.25 pending further input.
+Teaching hours reform may impact this. |

 CIT’s claims #